 A Personal Injury Attorney Can Help You Understand the Law

 Knowing personal injury laws takes experience.
 Unless you’re a personal injury professional, you may be unfamiliar with all the laws that pertain to your claim.
 In other words, because you probably don’t know what you are legally entitled to, the insurance adjuster will probably take advantage of you.
 For example, in South Carolina, if you’re injured then your spouse also has a claim for “loss of consortium” because you may be unable to help around the house with chores, taking care of children, and more.
 An insurance adjuster won’t tell you that your spouse is entitled to compensation.
-Insurance companies profit by under compensating injured persons, so some companies will offer a lower settlement to you if you don’t have a personal injury lawyer on your side.
+Insurance companies profit by under compensating injured persons, so some companies will offer a lower settlement to you if you don’t have a personal injury attorney on your side.

 FREE Consultation with Our Personal Injury Lawyers in Charleston